Education in Russia: Mental disability

-An estimated 20% of children leaving kindergarten fail to adjust to elementary school requirements and are in need of special schooling.
+An estimated 20% of children leaving kindergarten fail to adjust to primary school requirements and are in need of special schooling.
 Children with delayed development who may return to normal schools and study along with normal children are trained at compensatory classes within regular schools.
 The system is intended to prepare these children for normal school at the earliest possible age, closing (compensating) the gap between them and normal students.
 It is a relatively new development that began in the 1970s and gained national approval in the 1990s.

 Persistent but mild mental disabilities that preclude co-education with normal children in the foreseeable future but do not qualify as moderate, heavy, or severe retardation require specialized correction (коррекционные) boarding schools that extend from 8–9 to 18–21 years of age.
 Their task is to adapt the person to living in a modern society, rather than to subsequent education.

 Children with stronger forms of intellectual disability are, as of 2008, mostly excluded from the education system.
 Some are trained within severe disability groups of the correction boarding schools and orphanages, others are aided only through counseling.